ryankarlos/AWS-VPC/aws_vpc/README.md

 ### Running application locally

-Assuming you are in the virutal env `virt` setup in `../README.md` , run `python application.py` as below, which should show the address the server is running on.
-Navigate to this .e.g [http://127.0.0.1:5000](http://127.0.0.1:5000) as in logs below
+Assuming the virutal enviornment `venv` has been setup as described in this [section](../README.md#setup-virtual-environment) , run the [application.py](https://github.com/ryankarlos/AWS-VPC/blob/master/aws_vpc/aws-flask/application.py) script from the command line as below.
+This should show the address the server is running on.
+Navigate to this .e.g[http://127.0.0.1:5000](http://127.0.0.1:5000) as in logs below

 ```
-(virt) (base) $ python application.py
+(venv) $ python application.py

  * Serving Flask app 'application' (lazy loading)
  * Environment: production